Skip to main content

 1. Overeating

 Carb-loading is important, but it doesn’t mean stuffing yourself at every meal.
-Eating too much can leave you feeling heavy and sluggish.
-Increase the proportion of carbs in your diet without drastically increasing calories.
+Eating too much can leave you feeling heavy and sluggish, so just focus on increasing the proportion of carbs in each meal - even if that means a little less fat and protein.

 2. Not Reducing Your Fiber Intake

-High-fiber foods like vegetables and whole grains are great for everyday nutrition but will stay in your GI tract for longer and might cause digestive issues during a race.
+High-fiber foods like vegetables and whole grains are great for everyday nutrition, but these take longer to digest and may cause issues during a race.

-Start reducing your fiber intake a few days before the race to avoid any unwanted pit stops during your run.
+Try to start reducing your fiber intake a few days before the race to avoid any unwanted pit stops during your run!

 3. Trying New Foods or Supplements

 Race week is not the time to experiment with new foods or supplements.
-Stick to what you know works for you.
+These can often cause unwanted side-effects, so stick to what you know works for you.

 4. Neglecting Hydration